richard-unterberg/maplibre-nextjs-ts-starter/README.md

 Save some minutes by adapting this modern next.js typescript project to your needs.
 It comes with a custom maplibre-gl-js layer or jsx rendering output in your common next.js stack. ✌️

 The JSX rendering output is a bit slower than the layer rendering output.
 But it is more flexible and you can use the full power of react.
-The layer rendering output is unbelivabely but you can only use the limited way of displaying layers in maplibre-gl-js, which can't really be overlapped.
+The layer rendering output is unbelievably fast but you can only use the limited way of displaying layers in maplibre-gl-js, which can't really be overlapped.

 You will need a maptiler account to use the maplibre-gl-js library.
 You can get a free account [here](https://www.maptiler.com/).
 A simple mapbox-to-maplibre-gl resolver is already in place in ``next.config.js.``